 Many questions remain.
 Self-deception and hypocrisy come naturally to us and throw us off the moral course.
 We are attracted to pleasure within the bounds of virtue but also beyond the bounds of virtue.
 Love of self and love of neighbor do not appear as well coordinated as Butler seems to think, and there is only a loose fit between living virtuously and being rewarded.
+Likewise the prudent do not always prosper.

 Butler claims the scriptures are a republication of the revelation provided in the natural world, but critics see the scripture as raising as many problems as it attempts to solve.
 In the 300 years since Butler first published the state of the evidence and form of the argument have changed greatly.
 Darwin, Marx, Freud, and Nietzsche are only the best known and most influential of the large number who have contributed to the discussion.
 In Butler’s time there were no novels in the modern sense, yet critics have long recognized Butler’s influence on the rise of the novel.